-OAT's #iwill programme provides funding for social action to invoke positive changes in our local communities.
+OAT's #iwill programme has provided funding for social action to invoke positive changes in our local communities.
 For our young people social action develops and improves character, life skills and wellbeing and for the communities in which we are rooted it strengthens relationships, keeps us connected and encourages social cohesion.

 Our students are fully supported to fulfil our 10 Pledges over their 5 years with us.
-We give students the freedom to undertake whichever enrichment activities they choose.
-These experiences will develop students socially, spiritually and culturally, preparing them for the wider world.
+We give students the freedom to undertake whichever enrichment activities they choose so they develop socially, spiritually and culturally, preparing them for the wider world.

 |Our 10 Pledges|